 3 - 6 Months Postpartum

 Congratulations!
-You’ve made it this far!
+You’ve made it 3 months postpartum!
 By this time, nighttime sleep is likely getting a little more predictable though daytime sleep may still vary.
 This hopefully helps increase energy during the day, but it may still be challenging to do things like shower solo with an unpredictable nap schedule.

 If you had a c-section, your scar should not be too much of a bother.
 If it is, this is something to bring up with your doctor.* We’ll touch on that later in the core section.